Gamma ray: Risk assessment

-The natural outdoor exposure in the United Kingdom ranges from 0.1 to 0.5 µSv/h with significant increase around known nuclear and contaminated sites.
+Natural gamma radiation in the United Kingdom of accounts for about 13% of the average radiation dose.
 Natural exposure to gamma rays is about 1 to 2 mSv per year, and the average total amount of radiation received in one year per inhabitant in the USA is 3.6 mSv.
-There is a small increase in the dose, due to naturally occurring gamma radiation, around small particles of high atomic number materials in the human body caused by the photoelectric effect.
+There might be a small increase in the dose around small particles of depleted uranium should these enter the human body from spent munitions, caused by increased effects of natural gamma radiation.

 By comparison, the radiation dose from chest radiography (about 0.06 mSv) is a fraction of the annual naturally occurring background radiation dose.
 A chest CT delivers 5 to 8 mSv.
 A whole-body PET/CT scan can deliver 14 to 32 mSv depending on the protocol.
 The dose from fluoroscopy of the stomach is much higher, approximately 50 mSv (14 times the annual background).

-An acute full-body equivalent single exposure dose of 1 Sv (1000 mSv), or 1 Gy, will cause mild symptoms of acute radiation sickness, such as nausea and vomiting; and a dose of 2.0–3.5 Sv (2.0–3.5 Gy) causes more severe symptoms (i.e. nausea, diarrhea, hair loss, hemorrhaging, and inability to fight infections), and will cause death in a sizable number of cases —- about 10% to 35% without medical treatment.
-A dose of 5 Sv (5 Gy) is considered approximately the LD50 (lethal dose for 50% of exposed population) for an acute exposure to radiation even with standard medical treatment.
+An acute full-body equivalent single exposure dose of 1 Sv (1000 mSv), or 1 Gy, will cause mild symptoms of acute radiation sickness, such as nausea and vomiting; and a dose of 2.0–3.5 Sv (2.0–3.5 Gy) causes more severe symptoms (i.e. nausea, diarrhea, hair loss, hemorrhaging, and inability to fight infections), and will cause death in a sizable number of cases—about 10% to 35% without medical treatment.
+A dose of 3–5 Sv (3–5 Gy) is considered approximately the LD50 (or the lethal dose for 50% of exposed population) for an acute exposure to radiation even with standard medical treatment.
 A dose higher than 5 Sv (5 Gy) brings an increasing chance of death above 50%.
 Above 7.5–10 Sv (7.5–10 Gy) to the entire body, even extraordinary treatment, such as bone-marrow transplants, will not prevent the death of the individual exposed (see radiation poisoning).
 (Doses much larger than this may, however, be delivered to selected parts of the body in the course of radiation therapy.)